How are ESOP Shares Allocated to Employees?

 Process of ESOP share allocation

-1. Plan design: The company designs the ESOP plan, defining eligibility criteria, allocation methods, and vesting periods.
+1. Plan design: The company designs the ESOP plan, setting eligibility, allocation rules, and vesting schedules.

-2. Approval: The plan is approved by the board of directors and shareholders.
+2. Approval: The board of directors and shareholders approve the plan.

-4. Communication: The details of the ESOP plan are communicated to the employees.
+4. Communication: The company explains the ESOP terms clearly to employees.

-5. Granting shares: Shares are granted to employees based on the pre-determined criteria.
+5. Granting shares: Shares are granted based on agreed criteria.

-6. Vesting period: Employees must complete the vesting period to gain full ownership of the shares.
+6. Vesting period: Employees complete the vesting period to gain full ownership.

-7. Exercise period: After vesting, employees can exercise their options to buy the shares at a predetermined price.
+7. Exercise period: After vesting, employees can purchase shares at a predetermined price.

 Guidelines and regulations